From Classical to Quantum Reinforcement Learning and Its Applications in Quantum Control: A Beginner's Tutorial: Quantum Control: Introduction

 \section{Quantum Control: Introduction}

-The concept of quantum control emerged in the mid-1980s, when scientists realized that it might be possible to deliberately guide the behavior of quantum systems using carefully designed electromagnetic fields.
+The concept of quantum control emerged in the mid-1980s, when it was realized that it might be possible to deliberately guide the behavior of quantum systems using carefully designed electromagnetic fields.
 In quantum mechanics, atoms and molecules can reach the same final state through multiple quantum pathways, and these pathways can interfere with each other much like overlapping ripples on water.
-Researchers such as Brumer and Shapiro (1986) demonstrated that by shaping the phase and timing of laser pulses, one could exploit this interference to control chemical reactions and molecular transitions~\cite{brumer1986}.
+It was demonstrated~\cite{tannor1985, brumer1986, judson1992teaching} that by shaping the phase and timing of laser pulses, one could exploit this interference to control chemical reactions and molecular transitions.
 This insight laid the foundation for what became known as \textit{coherent quantum control}.
 Subsequent theoretical and experimental studies expanded this idea into a general framework for manipulating atomic and molecular dynamics~\cite{tannor1985, warren1993}.

 At first, the theoretical framework remained largely conceptual because probing and manipulating quantum systems at such fine scales was extremely difficult.
-These ideas could not be realized experimentally until the 1990s, which marked a period of rapid experimental progress enabled by the development of \textit{femtosecond laser technology} and \textit{pulse-shaping techniques}.
+These ideas could not be realized experimentally until the 1990s, which marked a period of rapid experimental progress enabled by the development of femtosecond laser technology and pulse-shaping techniques.
 These advances made it possible to synthesize and control ultrashort laser pulses on timescales comparable to molecular vibrations and electronic transitions, transforming coherent control from a theoretical concept into an experimentally realizable discipline~\cite{assion1998, herek2002}.